 When our family was considering adoption, we felt strongly led to adopt domestically from the United States.
 However, we have friends who felt strongly pulled to adopt internationally.
 We also have friends who have adopted from foster care.
 Neither method of adoption is wrong, but all three ARE right.
-If all three ways are indeed right, how do some families come to the decision to adopt internationally rather than domestically?
+If all three ways are indeed right, how do some families decide to adopt internationally rather than domestically?
 Here are a few thoughts that may affect their decision to adopt internationally.

 First, there are the obvious reasons some families choose international adoption.
 International adoption has more predictable wait times and costs; therefore, it can be more desirable than the more unpredictable time frames and costs of domestic or foster care adoptions.
 Some families want to adopt an older child or have no age preference which are factors that can make international adoption a little simpler.
 Some consider it a positive thing that there may be no familial ties, and the adoption has a lesser chance of falling through.
 Many families are gifted with a passion and equipped for the possibility of a special needs adoption—something that is highly likely in international adoption.
 One or more of these examples are ones that may influence prospective adoptive parents to consider international adoption.

 Another explanation for the pursuit of international adoption is that the eye affects the heart.
 What one sees and knows influences how one looks at things.
 A family may see a picture of a child in need or hear stories of children in orphanages, and their hearts cannot help but be stirred.
 The knowledge that international orphans have far greater needs than domestic orphans cannot be overlooked.
-This article aptly states that while the greatest need of orphaned children is the need for parents, adoptive parents drawn to intercountry adoption reason that children in developing nations face threats that U.S. children do not face.
+While the greatest need for orphaned children is the need for parents, adoptive parents are drawn to intercountry adoption reason that children in developing nations face threats that U.S. children do not face.
 Orphaned children in other countries are: